Shrinivasakunder/certification-and-online-coding/README.md

 # DAILY-STATUS
-which includes daily report of online test,online coding and online cerification course
+which includes daily report of online test,online coding and online certification course